What to Expect in the Disciplinary Process.

 The lawyer disciplinary process in North Carolina begins when a grievance is filed with the N.C.
 State Bar.
 A grievance is an allegation that the conduct of a lawyer licensed to practice law in North Carolina has violated one or more of the formal rules governing lawyer conduct.
 These rules are defined in the Rules of Professional Conduct.
 The State Bar's Grievance Committee evaluates grievances to determine whether a lawyer has violated those Rules and, if so, imposes appropriate discipline or refers the matter for a trial.

 Sometimes the State Bar refers complaints against lawyers to a local

 grievance committee in one of 13 judicial districts across the state.

 These local grievance committees help the State Bar interview witnesses

 and gather documents.
 The local grievance committee investigates and reports back to the state bar.
 The state bar then makes the final determination on the file.

-complaint form by clicking here or by calling their office at 919-828-4620.
+complaint form which can be obtained by clicking here or by calling them directly at 919-828-4620.